skystriker1997/algorithm_datastructure/binary_search_tree.md

+We invent the binary search tree to facilitate search, but only a binary search tree whose every node has left subtree and right subtree with very close height significantly helps to maintain the time complexity at O(log<sub>2</sub>N).

 How to build up a height-balanced binary search tree based on a sorted array?

-The essential function of the binary search tree is to divide a group of numbers into two parts, where the least one of right part should be greater than the largest one of the left part.
-In order to make the tree be balanced, I always evenly divide the given group.
-For example, if I want to add left and right child nodes for root, with left border(l), right border(r) and current index(c), the left child node should be the middle(l, c-1), and the right child node should be middle(c+1, r)
+What should be done recursively is to select out the middle element of the sorted array to be the root, let the left part be the left subtree, let the right part be the right subtree.

 [LeetCode 108 Convert Sorted Array to Binary Search Tree](https://leetcode.com/problems/convert-sorted-array-to-binary-search-tree/)